husman2012/Senseye-Coding-Challenge/README.md

 # Senseye Coding Challenge

 ## Introduction
-This repository is my solution of the problem presented by Senseye, which was to create a solution capable of producing masks given a set pictures of eyes.
+This repository is my solution of the problem presented by Senseye, which was to create a program capable of producing masks given a set pictures of eyes.
 My solution was to train a UNet model based off resnet18 to create a image segmentation program which accepts images as inputs and returns .png mask images as output.

 ## Contents of Repo
 This repository contains the following files and folders: